------------------------------------------------------------

 Today’s parents are deathly afraid to strike a child.
 This is because of the looming threat of CPS [Child and Protective Services] action against them for even the slightest infraction.
 Over-reactive and over zealous CPS agents are rabidly eager to take part in the drama of removing children from their homes and placing them in foster care.

-In the case of CPS it is always a situation where, according to the late Lord Acton, “Power tends to corrupt and absolute power corrupts absolutely.”
+always a situation where, according to the late Lord Acton, “Power tends to corrupt and absolute power corrupts absolutely.”

 Horror stories of violence not only committed by children but the adults they have become in the last 36 years bare incontrovertible proof of the violence born through passive parenting.
 Such stories proliferate in today’s media on all platforms.

 According to Dr. Amos J. Brown, MD, Ph.D.
 “We can directly link a lack of corporal punishment in the home and schools to a marked increase in violent crime at all ages.
 This situation has brewed for nearly 40 years and the chickens have come home to roost.
 This isn’t just a child problem because problem children grow up to be problem parents and adults.
-When these problem parents have children, they in turn become problem adults and the cycle continues.
+When these problem parents have children, they in turn become problem adults and the cycle continues.”

 Looking for a solution to this growing plague of violence, it has been suggested by experts on both the legal and psychiatric sides of the fence that corporal punishment, meted with consistency, is the answer.
 In fact, Dr. Balan Sha, PhD, a noted criminologist, has suggested that corporal punishment in the justice system would also be greatly effective.
 He cites Singapore, Thailand, and a number of other Asian countries which do administer corporal punishment in the form of caning.
 His studies show a remarkable drop in violent crime, and crime altogether, when would-be crooks realize that the consequence for their crimes may well be a sound beating accompanied by military-style incarceration.

 Dr. Sha says, “In 2002, caning was introduced into a Pradesh in India which did not use corporal punishment in their penal system.
 Within 2 years of the caning alternative’s introduction they reported dramatic lowering [89%] in the number of violent crimes.
 Surveying inmates within the jails and work camps showed that nearly 95 percent of those questioned cited corporal punishment as their greatest fear and therefore their greatest deterrent against committing crimes of violence.
-None of them wanted to ‘come back for more of the same’, especially in the form of caning.
+None of them wanted to ‘come back for more of the same’, especially in the form of caning.”

 In summary, corporal punishment at all levels is the cure for our current plague of violence.
 From the youngest child to the oldest criminal offender, corporal punishment is the one ‘magic bullet’ for nearly all wanton violence.